klamma/ar-for-eu-book/_pages/chapters/tracking.md

 Additionally, it is also used for 3D scanning, e.g. with the Microsoft HoloLens to create a 3D model of the environment.
 An advantage for 3D scanning is that the technique can be combined with a standard camera which captures visible light.
 This way, color information can be captured and applied to a scanned model as a texture.

+{% include image.html url="/assets/figures/tracking/StructuredLight.png" base=pathToRoot description="Structured light which is projected down from above reveals the shape of the half-sphere" %}

 ### RGB Cameras